Body Shape Calculator

 Bust 35 in, Waist 30 in, Hips 35 in Rectangle body shape (Athletic)

-How to Use the Body Shape Calculator?
+How to Use the Body Shape Calculator

-Once you have your data, simply enter the values into the input fields, selecting either inches or centimeters.
-The calculator uses a logic-based algorithm to process your proportions and instantly classifies your figure into one of the five primary categories.
-This tool eliminates the subjectivity of visual self-assessment, providing a data-driven answer to the common question: what is my body shape?
+Enter these values into the calculator and select your preferred unit system (inches or centimeters).
+The algorithm compares the ratios between all three measurements and instantly classifies your figure into one of five standard categories.
+This replaces unreliable visual self-assessment with a data-driven answer to the question: what is my body shape?

-How Body Shape is Calculated?
+How the Body Shape Algorithm Works

 Useful Tips 💡